andrewcooke/bnum/README.md

-* the "functional" form is not supported (please email me, [andrew@acooke.org](mailto:andrew@acooke.org), if you think something like this is important, explaining your use case).
+* the "functional" form is not supported (please email me, [andrew@acooke.org](mailto:andrew@acooke.org), if you think something like this is important).

 In addition, I debated for a long time whether to support multiple inheritance.
 It is an awfully complicated way to avoid typing `.value`.